 Once a toothpick inserted in the center of the cake comes out clean, remove the cake from the oven and cool on a wire rack for 15 minutes before turning out the cake to cool to room temperature.

 Serve warm, room temperature or cold.
-Best served with fresh fruit such as berries and 3 ingredient lemon mousse.
+Best served with fresh fruit such as berries and whipped cream.

 FAQ's and Tips for Making Sour Cream Pound Cake: